samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

 ### Pre-Built Autodock Vina Singularity Container
 A working version of the Autodock Vina container we will build in this tutorial with the Singularity engine is available in our google drive as the file [adv-tutorial.sif](https://drive.google.com/file/d/1yEKSLU6AKZzECUiTRpOoFVk6u-Bn44aY/view?usp=sharing).
 1. In a new virtual environment with python 3.8 install the ever-given package.
-Ensure the package version is the latest version by checking on [PyPi](https://pypi.org/project/ever-given/)
+Ensure the package version is the latest version by checking on [ever-given's PyPi](https://pypi.org/project/ever-given/)
       * command: `pip install ever-given`
 2. If you haven't already, clone this repository
       * command: `git clone https://github.com/samplchallenges/SAMPL-containers.git`